PM defends his handling of jailed academic Kylie Moore-Gilbert

 “I am aware of those issues and have been directly involved in many of the decisions – in fact, all of the decisions – that ultimately ended up in securing her release.”

-Mr Morrison said that at all times, her release was the Australian government’s top priority consular case.
+Mr Morrison said that at all times, Dr Moore-Gilbert’s release was the Australian government’s top priority consular case.

 “Kylie is home and I probably more than most in Australia, other than her own family, could not be more happy about that,” he said.